dmcinnes/lunpus/README.md

 * *Slime Pits* are certain death if you accidently stumble upon one!
 * *The Lunpus* may eat you if you bother its sleep.

-You can only see walls that are next to you, however the dangers
+You can see walls that are next to you, and nearby dangers:
-* Blinking decimal points will warn you there is a *Buperbat* nearby.
+* Blinking decimal points (bats flying overhead) will warn you there is a *Superbat* nearby.
 * The sound of wind will warn you there is a *Slime Pit* nearby.
 * The sound of snoring will warn you *The Lunpus* is nearby.